 And that's how Into the Schism began, later renamed to Between Americans.
 In my initial vision, I would post two questions a month in a private forum, asking 24 participants to share their own political stories.
 The participants would respond to the questions, and if they wanted to talk more, they could call each other for one-on-one conversations, voice to voice.

 That vision has changed quite a bit as the conversation took its own shape.

 Click here to hear clips from the participants' final exit interviews and to read excerpts from their written conversation.

 Chris Lewis is the wiz behind this site and the final web installation.
 A gift of a human being.

 I'm Bo (Boting) Zhang.
-I'd left my job last year to work on independent projects, and got totally sidetracked by this in the meantime.
+I'd left my job in late 2016 to work on independent projects, and got totally sidetracked by this in the meantime.

 Each of our initiatives so far has been supported by a wide and shifting coalition of volunteers and supporters.
 Details are on each page linked from the top screen.

 This project is partially funded through the Seattle Office of Arts & Culture smART ventures grant.

 From the beginning, this project has led me rather than the other way around.
 So I don’t know what it’ll want to be after Nov 8.
 Maybe nothing.
 But if you’re interested in following any updates if I have them, sign up for the mailing list here:

 If you have questions or suggestions, please contact Bo: